oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 *   Add ability to delete the network from neutron as well.
     -   When deleting the network from oVirt the user can check a box saying "Delete from external provider".
 *   Add a way to know network no longer exists on the provider.
-*   Experimental - add a way to convert an oVirt network to an external network.
+*   Experimental - add a way to convert an oVirt network to an external network (nice to have).
     -   The user can choose to export the network to an external provider.
     -   The network needs to be manually removed from hosts that have it (or perhaps with host profile this can be improved).
     -   The network parameters will be exported to the provider, the existing configuration (vNICs, profiles, permissions) will remain.

+#### Scheduling changes

+*   Scheduling algorithm will take into account the fact that external networks are expected to be on the host.
+    -   The "hack" with config-tool will not be required anymore.

 #### Subnets sub-tab for external networks